 Q35.
-How contr to th unde the c should the credit conversion factor ("CCF") applicable to a debt security ract (i.e. a derivative contract the value of which is determined by reference ne value of, or any fluctuation in the value of, one or more than one erlying debt security or underlying debt security index) be determined under current exposure method set out in Division 2A of Part 6A?
+How should the credit conversion factor ("CCF") applicable to a debt security contract (i.e. a derivative contract the value of which is determined by reference to the value of, or any fluctuation in the value of, one or more than one underlying debt security or underlying debt security index) be determined under the current exposure method set out in Division 2A of Part 6A?
 A35.
-An A contr deter AI should determine the primary risk factor of the contract and classify the ract into one of the following types based on the primary risk factor so mined:

-(a) Interest rate contract;

-(b) Credit-related derivative contract;
+An AI should determine the primary risk factor of the contract and classify the contract into one of the following types based on the primary risk factor so determined: (a) Interest rate contract; (b) Credit-related derivative contract;

-(c) Exchange rate contract;

-(d) Equity-related derivative contract;

-(e) Commodity-related derivative contract; (f) Derivative contract other than the above.
+(c) Exchange rate contract; (d) Equity-related derivative contract; (e) Commodity-related derivative contract; (f) Derivative contract other than the above.
 A debt security contract is usually an interest rate contract or a credit-related derivative contract.
 The CCF applicable to the contract is then determined in accordance with Table 23AI in §226MD.
-036 How recognized netting is taken into account under the current exposure Q30. method?
+Q36.
+How recognized netting is taken into account under the current exposure method?